optuna/optuna/docs/source/faq.rst

 ------------------------------------------------------------------------------------------------------------------

 When you want to suggest `n` variables which represent the proportion, that is, `p[0], p[1], ..., p[n-1]` which satisfy `0 <= p[k] <= 1` for any `k` and `p[0] + p[1] + ... + p[n-1] = 1`, try the following.
-These variables are in accordance with the Dirichlet distribution.
+These variables are in accordance with the flat Dirichlet distribution.

 .. code-block:: python